Khabarovsk Airlines Flight 463

 Khabarovsk Airlines Flight 463 was a scheduled domestic passenger flight from Nikolayevsk-on-Amur Airport to Nelkan Airport in Russia.
 On 15 November 2017 the Let L-410 Turbolet operating the flight crashed short of the runway at Nelkan Airport, killing all but one of the seven people on board.
 The sole survivor was a three-year-old girl who sustained serious injuries.
 The crash was caused by a malfunction of the right engine's propeller.

 Accident

 During approach to runway 04 at Nelkan airport, the aircraft suddenly lost speed, rolled 180 degrees to the left, and crashed into a forest 2 km from the runway.
 Both pilots (who were also the only crew members on board) and four of the five passengers on board were killed.
 There were no fatalities on the ground.

 Aircraft

 The aircraft involved was an Let 410UVP-E20, registration RA-67047, msn 3010.
-It first few in 2015 and was powered by two General Electric H80-200 engines.
+It first flew in 2015 and was powered by two General Electric H80-200 engines.
 At the time of the accident, the aircraft had flown for 1,693 hours and completed 1,071 flights.